fuzzball5000/teeny/README.md

 $ python ./teeny.py --ini /path/to/teeny.ini --compare

 Teeny will, for each path defined in the ini, compare hashes of those paths to those stored in the XML file and if correct will generate an informational syslog message to the locally defined syslog server.
-If the generated and stored hashes for any given path differ, then a warning will be logged to syslog - It will also generate and store a Linux ls -alrtRL output in the XML file’s directory for the path in question to assist with finding which files may have been modified.
+If the generated and stored hashes for any given path differ, then a warning will be logged to syslog - It will also generate and store a Linux ls -alrtRL output in the XML fileâ€™s directory for the path in question to assist with finding which files may have been modified.

 Teeny also checks for invalid paths, invalid XML files, or bad XML file paths.
 If any of these errors are encountered, Teeny will generate an error to the syslog.